Georgios Ntentas

 Early Career Research Fellow - Senior Medical Physicist

-Georgios Ntentas is an Early Career Research Fellow at the Nuffield Department of Population Health and a Senior Radiotherapy Physicist at Guy’s and St Thomas’ Hospital NHS Foundation Trust.
-Georgios’s main research interest is investigating the late effects of radiotherapy and particularly radiation-related cardiovascular toxicities and second cancers.
+Georgios Ntentas is a Medical Physics Research Fellow at the Nuffield Department of Population Health and he holds an NIHR Clinical Lectureship at Guy’s and St Thomas’ Hospital NHS Foundation Trust & King's College London.
+Georgios is a senior radiotherapy physicist and his main research interest is investigating the early and late effects of chemotherapy and radiotherapy and particularly chemotherapy- and radiation-related cardiovascular toxicities and second cancers.

 Georgios holds a DPhil in Population Health from the University of Oxford, two Masters degrees in Clinical Sciences and Medical Physics from King’s College London and the University of Surrey respectively and a BSc in Nuclear Physics from Aristotle University, Greece.